 WB Waste Solutions has compactors to help reduce the volume and frequency of hauls and offer significant savings on waste removal costs.

 We have a great selection of compactors for bulky, dry or wet waste streams, recyclables or space restricted areas.
-Using a trash compactor will allow you to crush your waste and remove it from public areas and save space for other use.
+Using a commercial trash compactor will allow you to crush your waste and remove it from public areas and save space for other use.

 Because each business has different needs, we pair you with one of our experts who will visit you at your location and offer you advice on the best solution and the right equipment for your business.